Cross Sections and Transverse Single-Spin Asymmetries in Forward Jet Production from Proton Collisions at $\sqrt{s}=500$ GeV

-In this Letter, we report first measurements of cross sections and $A_N$ for forward jet production in $p^{\uparrow}+p$ collisions at $\sqrt{s}$=500 GeV.
-The measurement was conducted with the A$_N$DY detector at the 2 o'clock interaction region (IP2) of the Relativistic Heavy Ion Collider (RHIC) at Brookhaven National Laboratory.
-The primary detector components were two mirror-symmetric hadron calorimeter (HCal) modules that were mounted to face one of the beams at IP2 for the 2011 and 2012 RHIC runs, and spanned the pseudorapidity interval $2.4<\eta<4.0$ that is well shielded from single beam backgrounds by the cryostats of the ring magnets.
+In this Letter, we report first measurements of cross sections and $A_N$ for forward jet production in $p^{\uparrow}+p$ collisions at $\sqrt{s}=500\,$GeV.
+The measurement was conducted with the A$_N$DY detector at the 2 o'clock interaction region (IP2) of RHIC at Brookhaven National Laboratory.
+The primary detector components were two mirror-symmetric hadron calorimeter (HCal) modules that were mounted to face the ``Blue'' beam (the ``Yellow'' beam travels in the opposite direction) for the 2011 and 2012 RHIC runs.
+The HCal spanned the pseudorapidity interval $2.4<\eta<4.0$, a region that is well shielded from single beam backgrounds by the cryostats of the ring magnets.
+A top view of the A$_N$DY apparatus in the 2011 run is shown in Fig.~\ref{setup}.
+The HCal modules were positioned at a distance of 523~cm from the interaction point, as measured by survey, and as close as possible to the beam pipe.

-Each HCal consisted of a 12-row $\times$ 9-column matrix of (10 cm)$^2\times117$ cm lead cells, each with an embedded $47\times47$ matrix of scintillating fibers \cite{Ar98}.
+Each HCal consisted of a 12-row $\times$ 9-column matrix of (10 cm)$^2\times117$-cm long lead cells, each with an embedded $47\times47$ matrix of scintillating fibers~\cite{Ar98}.
 For the 2012 run, two 5-row $\times$ 2-column arrays were deployed above and below the beams to create an annular HCal with a central $20\times20$ cm$^2$ hole for the beams.
-The HCal positions were measured by survey.
-The A$_N$DY apparatus also had a pair of 16-element scintillator annuli mounted symmetrically about IP2 to serve as a beam-beam counter (BBC) \cite{Bi01}, a pair of 7-row$\times$7-column lead glass detector arrays serving as small electromagnetic calorimeters (ECal) at a fixed (variable) position for the 2011 (2012) run, a scintillator preshower array and a pair of zero-degree calorimeter (ZDC) modules \cite{Ad03} that faced each beam.
-A GEANT \cite{GEANT} model of A$_N$DY was created, as described in Ref.~\cite{Pe11}, and uses inputs from PYTHIA 6.222 \cite{PYTHIA6222}, hereafter referred to as full simulation.
+The A$_N$DY apparatus also had a pair of 16-element scintillator annuli mounted symmetrically about IP2 to serve as a beam-beam counter (BBC)~\cite{Bi01}, a pair of 7-row $\times$ 7-column lead glass detector arrays serving as small electromagnetic calorimeters (ECal) at a fixed (variable) position for the 2011 (2012) run, a scintillator preshower array, and a pair of zero-degree calorimeter (ZDC) modules~\cite{Ad03} that faced each beam.
+A GEANT~\cite{GEANT} model of A$_N$DY was created, and uses inputs from PYTHIA 6.222~\cite{PYTHIA6222}, hereafter referred to as full simulation.